Deeplocal/scrubber/README.md

 ## Putting it all together

-Now we're ready to put it all together— there’s a million different soap dispensers out there, so we’ll show you one simple way to trigger your music that can be adapted to almost any type of dispenser.
+Now we're ready to put it all together.
+There’s a million different soap dispensers out there, so we’ll show you one simple way to trigger your music that can be adapted to almost any type of dispenser.
 We want the pump to trigger the audio, so we’ll be using copper tape to make the pump act just like a button.

 1. Grab your copper tape, and place two strips on the pump just such that they make contact when the bottle is pressed.
 Check out ours in the .gif below.
 No copper tape?
 No problem.
 You can use glue and aluminum foil to achieve a similar effect.